SahashRaee/Simple-End-to-End-ML-Project/README.md

 # Placement Prediction Model

 ## Overview
-This project aims to build a machine learning model that predicts whether students will be placed based on their CGPA.
-The dataset used for this project is called "Placement Seriously," which contains information about students' CGPA and their placement status.
+This project aims to build a simple machine learning model with deployment  that predicts whether students will be placed based on their CGPA.
+The dataset used for this project is a toy dataset " which contains information about student's CGPA and their placement status.

 ## Table of Contents
 - [Features](#features)